Low impact woodland house (Wales, UK)

 - Compost toilet

-- Roof water collects in pond for garden etc.
+- Roof water collects in a pond for garden etc.

-Main tools used: chainsaw, hammer and 1 inch chisel, little else really.
-Oh and by the way I am not a builder or carpenter, my experience is only having a go at one similar house 2yrs before and a bit of mucking around inbetween.
+Main tools used: chainsaw, hammer and 1-inch chisel, little else really.
+Oh and by the way, I am not a builder or carpenter, my experience is only having a go at one similar house 2yrs before and a bit of mucking around in between.
 This kind of building is accessible to anyone.
-My main relevant skills were being able bodied, having self belief and perseverence and a mate or two to give a lift now and again.
+My main relevant skills were being able-bodied, having self-belief perseverance and a mate or two to give a lift now and again.